jdevera/sub/README.md

        Show off an example indented

     And maybe start off another one?

+Note how the placeholder `%COMMAND%` in the Usage line has been replaced by the actual command.
+This is provided as a way to keep help meaningful even when subcommands are symlinked or moved around the sub.

 A container of sub commands can also provide documentation, using the same magic comments described above, in a file called `doc.txt` directly under the container directory.
 Only `Summary` and `Help` entries are used, as the usage string is predefined for containers.
 For instance, these are the contents of the `libexec/sub-example/doc.txt`: